CodeCraftersCN/codecrafterscn.github.io/source/devkit/index.md

 > For more information, please visit the README file of each module.

+### `devkit-core`

-### `devkit-core` <span style="font-size: 12px;">_[Learn more](/devkit/devkit-core)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/devkit-core)_</span>

 The core module for `JDevKit`, by now, this module contains the commonly used classes of the whole `dev-kit`.

+### `devkit-utils`

-### `devkit-utils` <span style="font-size: 12px;">_[Learn more](/devkit/guid)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/devkit-utils)_</span>

 A collection of common utility classes to simplify Java development.
 It includes tools for Base64 encoding/decoding of strings, reducing if-else code blocks using Lambda expressions, converting between maps and arbitrary objects, high-precision chained mathematical calculations, and string hashing or message digest calculations.

+### `guid`

-### `guid` <span style="font-size: 12px;">_[Learn more](/devkit/devkit-utils)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/guid)_</span>

 A module for generating globally unique IDs.
 It includes a facade interface and an implementation of GUID generation using the Snowflake algorithm.
 More globally unique ID generation modes will be added in the future.

+### `WebCal`

-### `webcal` <span style="font-size: 12px;">_[Learn more](/devkit/webcal)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/webcal)_</span>

 The module `webcal` is a Java library that facilitates the generation and resolution of iCalendar content for web-based calendar applications.
 It provides a flexible and easy-to-use API for creating web calendars with customizable settings and events.

 With the `webcal` module, developers can easily integrate calendar functionality into web applications, enabling users to view, add, and manage events in a structured and standardized format.
 It is designed to simplify calendar-related tasks and enhance the overall user experience when dealing with calendar data on the web.

 Please note that the `webcal` module adheres to the iCalendar standard specified in RFC 5545, ensuring compatibility with other calendar applications that support this format.

+### `simple-jwt-facade`

-### `simple-jwt-facade` <span style="font-size: 12px;">_[Learn more](/devkit/simple-jwt-facade)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/simple-jwt-facade)_</span>

 A facade for Simple JWT (JSON Web Token) implementations in Java.
 This module provides a unified interface to work with JWTs regardless of the underlying implementation.

+### `simple-jwt-authzero`

-### `simple-jwt-authzero` <span style="font-size: 12px;">_[Learn more](/devkit/simple-jwt-authzero)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/simple-jwt-authzero)_</span>

 A Simple JWT implementation using the com.auth0:java-jwt library.

+### `simple-jwt-jjwt`

+<span style="font-size: 14px;">_[Learn more](/devkit/simple-jwt-jjwt)_</span>

+A Simple JWT implementation using the `io.jsonwebtoken:jjwt-api` library.

+### `simple-jwt-spring-boot-starter`

-### `simple-jwt-spring-boot-starter` <span style="font-size: 12px;">_[Learn more](/devkit/simple-jwt-spring-boot-starter)_</span>
+<span style="font-size: 14px;">_[Learn more](/devkit/simple-jwt-spring-boot-starter)_</span>

 A Spring Boot auto-configuration wrapper for the simple-jwt module, making it easier to integrate JWT functionality into Spring Boot applications.

 ## Installation and Usage